team-moeller/better-access-charts/README.md

 * The chart is created in line 4.

 When you run this code, you will see a chart with some data.
-At the moment no data source assigned.
+At the moment no data source is assigned.
 In such a case, Better-Access Charts simply shows a standard data source with 6 entries.
 This is particularly practical for our example.
 We have now done a quick test and fundamentally implemented the chart.

 **4. Add a data source and define the chart type**